jimmoffitt/developer_advocate.blog/guides/RTsandQTs.md

 ## Introduction

 Twitter customers often want to know the specifics around identifying and integrating Retweets and Quote Tweets into their products, but can run into a few common roadblocks.
 If you’re looking for the best way to incorporate Retweets and Quote Tweets into your product, this guide will provide everything you need to know about identifying them, and best practices for extracting the information you need from them.

+{This discussion is based on the *native* Tweet JSON format.}

 Let's start off with some fundamental descriptions.

 ### What is a Retweet?